 Successful participants will be awarded a Kew Historic Glasshouse Apprenticeship Certificate and a Transcript of Practical Training.
 This is a bespoke programme managed by the Royal Botanic Gardens, Kew.

-The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Certificate Level 2 which is accredited.
+The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Diploma Level 2 which is accredited.
 Two employed apprentices are recruited per year.